saudiwin/saudiwin.github.io/content/home/about.md

 +++

-# Biography

-Robert Kubinec is a PhD Candidate in the Politics Department at the University of Virginia.
-His research explores the role of businesspeople during critical moments of countries undergoing transitions from dictatorship to democracy.
-During 2016, he undertook field research in Egypt and Tunisia, meeting with a range of businesses, parliamentarians, policy wonks, journalists, and civil society regarding the tumultuous political changes of the last five years.
+I am a PhD Candidate in the Politics Department at the University of Virginia.
+My research explores the role of businesspeople during critical moments of countries undergoing transitions from dictatorship to democracy.
+During 2016, I undertook field research in Egypt and Tunisia, meeting with a range of businesses, parliamentarians, policy wonks, journalists, and civil society regarding the tumultuous political changes of the last five years.

-This web site hosts information, data sets and code for his ongoing research projects in Middle East political economy.
+This web site hosts information, data sets and code for my ongoing research projects in Middle East political economy.

-Robert also incorporates advanced quantitative techniques in his analysis, including Bayesian modeling, time-series econometrics and psychometric measurement models.
-For more information about his projects using the R statistical software package, including the Shiny interactive data visualization framework, please visit his [Github site](http://www.github.com/saudiwin).
+I also incorporate advanced quantitative techniques in my analysis, including Bayesian modeling, time-series econometrics and psychometric measurement models.
+For more information about my projects using the R statistical software package, including the Shiny interactive data visualization framework, please visit my [Github site](http://www.github.com/saudiwin).

+For a summary of my dissertation research, please view the presentation below that I gave as a finalist in the University of Virginia's 3-Minute Thesis competition:

+{{< youtube I8xcc7B_Uds >}}